affiliate disclosure

 Cloudways and Kinsta offer robust security features, advanced hosting tools, and a powerful cloud platform, so whichever option you choose is better.

 Regarding pricing, Cloudways is cheaper, more flexible, and offers more hosting resources than Kinsta.
-Cloudways DigitalOcean’s basic plan (standard server) with 25GB disc space costs $11 monthly, while the Kinsta Single 35K plan with 10GB SSD costs $30 monthly.
+Cloudways’ DigitalOcean basic plan (standard server) with 25GB of disk space costs $11 monthly, while Kinsta’s Single 35K plan with 10GB of SSD storage costs $30 monthly.

 Cloudways is better performance-wise.
 Kinsta is not bad either; it’s just that Cloudways’ TTFB and server response time are slightly better.